ga-wdi-lessons/js-oojs-classes/readme.md

 It should also have the following properties...
 * `accessLevel`, which is an arbitrary integer determined by some input
-* `totalUsers`, which is an integer that keeps track of how many users have been created so far
-  * Everytime a user is created, this value should be incremented by 1

 It should also have the following methods...
 * `overridePassword`, which should take another user and a new password as an argument.
 When executed, this method changes the password for the passed-in user.